renpy/renpy/sphinx/source/config.rst

     mechanisms.
 Your file-like object must implement at least the read, seek, tell, and close methods.

 .. var:: config.focus_crossrange_penalty = 1024

     This is the amount of penalty to apply to moves perpendicular to the selected direction of motion, when moving focus with the keyboard.

+.. var:: config.gl_enable = True

+    Set this to False to disable OpenGL acceleration.
+OpenGL acceleration will automatically be disabled if it's determined that the system cannot support it, so it usually isn't necessary to set this.

+    OpenGL can also be disabled by holding down shift at startup.

 .. var:: config.hard_rollback_limit = 100

     This is the number of steps that Ren'Py will let the user